 Scott Coltrane was named senior vice president and provost in February 2014 after serving in an interim role starting on July 1, 2013.
 From August 7, 2014, to June 30, 2015, Coltrane served as the interim president of the University of Oregon.
 Coltrane previously served as dean of the College of Arts and Sciences at the University of Oregon (2008-2013) and as associate dean of the College of Humanities, Arts and Social Sciences at the University of California, Riverside (2004-2008).
 He received a Ph.D. in sociology from the University of California, Santa Cruz, in 1988 and was a professor of sociology at the University of California Riverside from 1988 to 2008.

 Linda Adkins provides executive support for Susan Anderson, senior vice provost for academic affairs, Ron Bramhall, associate vice provost for academic excellence, and Sierra Dawson, assistant vice provost for academic affairs.
 Linda manages meetings and events facilitated by these executives and assists with committee efforts.
 Linda staffs the program review process, the Distinguished Teaching Awards Committee, and the Williams Council.
-Linda has been at the university for 14 years, having previously worked in Office of the Vice President for Finance and Administration and Sponsored Projects Services.
+She has been at the university since 2003, having previously worked in Office of the Vice President for Finance and Administration and Sponsored Projects Services.

 Senior Vice Provost for Academic Affairs